The symptoms of anxiety are not as predictable as most people believe. While there are certainly "traditional" symptoms of anxiety, including:

 Tongue swelling is an incredibly unusual anxiety symptom.
 The biggest question people have with a swollen tongue is why - why would anxiety cause swollen tongue?

 It likely has to do with the anxiety you experience.
-If you're prone to health anxiety or panic attacks, you're likely at greater risk.
-If you haven't yet, try taking the 7 minute anxiety test I developed.
-It's a free test that will give you a snapshot of your anxiety symptoms.
+If you're prone to health anxiety or panic attacks, you're likely at a greater risk.

 The reality is that anxiety doesn't necessarily cause a swollen tongue per se.
 What anxiety causes is the _feeling _**of a swollen tongue.
 It causes the sensation that your tongue is numb/uncomfortable and growing in size even though it isn't actually growing.